The Legend of Zelda: Spirit Tracks (2009) – 4NERDS Master Game Page

 “A railroad Zelda with more soul than its gimmick reputation suggests.”

-Often remembered for the train first — and rediscovered later for its dungeons, humor, and the unusually strong Link–Zelda dynamic.
+Often remembered for the train first — and rediscovered later for its dungeons, humor, and unusually strong Link–Zelda dynamic.

 The Zelda Game That Runs on Rails — and Surprisingly Benefits from It

 Spirit Tracks is one of those Nintendo sequels that looks stranger in memory than it feels in play.
 On paper, “the train Zelda” sounds like a restriction, almost a novelty.
 In practice, the game uses that structure to create a very particular adventure rhythm: town, rail journey, temple, tower, story beat, duet, then back onto the tracks.
-It is more guided than classic overworld Zelda, but also more cohesive than many people remember.
-The result is a handheld game with an unusually strong identity — mechanically stylus-driven, visually bright and expressive, narratively warmer than expected, and elevated enormously by the simple fact that Zelda herself is not just a distant objective this time.

 Game Data